 Building upon the 2021 NCPTW’s emphasis on subversion and subterfuge, the 2022 conference arrives as writing centers continue to re-examine core beliefs and work to sustain or challenge recent changes.
 While much of this change–like the rapid shift to online services–was accelerated or forced by the COVID-19 pandemic, writing centers were already navigating calls for change from within the field.
 Take, for example, McKinney’s (2013) reconsideration of writing center grand narratives, Rafoth’s (2015) reexamination of our work with multilingual writers, Salem’s (2016) study prompting us to “rethink writing center pedagogy,” Mattison’s (2017) call to release our grasp on North’s “Idea” as required reading.
 Considering these calls together with the special issues and focused content from WLN, Writing Center Journal, The Peer Review, Praxis: A Writing Center Journal, and The Dangling Modifier during and following the COVID-19 pandemic, the 2022 NCPTW conference in Omaha is a unique opportunity for writing center tutors and administrators to gather and collaborate.
 The 2022 NCPTW pulls on the threads from the 2021 NCPTW as it invites participants to explore the “Writing Center Mavericks” theme, including the ways in which mavericks are considered unorthodox thinkers, likely to challenge the status quo, yet also recognizing that maverick ways of operating may run counter to institutional systems.
 The conference also invites sessions that interrogate the history of the term “maverick” and the implications of applying such a term to writing center work, especially given associations of maverick with cattle barons and the displacement of Native Americans, including in Nebraska.
 Conference runs Oct 27-30.

-For the 2022 conference, we seek proposals that think through the ways in which writing centers and peer tutors function as mavericks.
-Possible inquiries may include:
+The 2022 conference explore the ways in which writing centers and peer tutors function as mavericks.
+Inquiries will include:

 - How do individual tutors operate as mavericks in the day-to-day work of writing centers?